AllWorldIT/conarx-gitlab-registry/docs/database-dev-guidelines.md

 Make sure to run `make db-structure-dump` to update the DDL script whenever you change the database schema.
 This will dump the current schema from your local registry database with `pg_dump` and format it with [pgFormatter](https://github.com/darold/pgFormatter) for consistency.

+## Creating New Tables

+New tables introduced to the registry database, which may potentially undergo data migration in the future, must include an auto-incrementing integer `id` column.
+This requirement ensures compatibility with the registry's [Batched Background Migration](./spec/gitlab/database-background-migrations.md) process, which depend on the sequential ordering of the `id` column to determine migration batches.

 ## Testing

 ### Golden Files